alantech/iasql/docs/docs/quickstart.md

 1. Follow the steps in this [guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html#getting-started-prereqs-iam) to sign up to AWS, create an IAM user account and create credentials for it.

+Note: You will need to have a ECS execution role.
+If you don't have it follow this instructions: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html

 2. Now we will create a credentials file for the IAM role you just created.
 The file must be named `credentials` and is located underneath `.aws/` directory in your home directory.

 import Tabs from '@theme/Tabs';